Food Science MSc

 Explore digital tools for innovative design solutions in food processing including the use of Computer Aided Design (COMSOL Multiphysics) for modelling complex problems and challenges in relation to different food products – e.g., heat and mass transfer and fluid flow.
 You’ll also develop the necessary skills and knowledge in mathematical modelling in food processing and design.

-Colloid and Dairy Science – 15 credits
+Colloid Science – 15 credits

 This module will introduce the physico-chemical principles of colloid and interface science and illustrate the application of the colloid science approach to the processing of a range of food systems with particular emphasis on dairy and plant-based dairy alternative products.